sighupio/permission-manager/docs/how-to-contribute.md

 ```

 The UI will be accessible at http://localhost:3000, the server must be available at http://localhost:4000, e.g. with `make kind`.
-In order to authenticate with the server, use the default credentials: `admin:secret`.
+In order to authenticate with the server, use the development credentials: `admin:admin`.

 ## Testing

 ### Permission Manager server Unit Tests

-In order to run the server unit tests run `make gotest`.
+In order to run the server unit tests run `make test`.

 ### Permission Manager frontend E2E Tests

 [Cypress](https://cypress.io) is used to run frontend e2e tests.
 Make sure to run the server on the default port, http://localhost:4000, in order for them to work properly.

-The tests creates a user and save a kubeconfig file to disk at `e2e-test/data/kubeconfig/[username-template-timestamp]
+The tests creates a user and save a kubeconfig file to disk at e2e-test/data/kubeconfig/[username-template-timestamp]
 Use `make e2e` to run them

 ![e2e](./assets/e2e.gif)